 Obtain the skills companies are looking for in software engineering at the new Southern Africa Campus!

-The Software Engineering Masters Programme is guided by directly involved industry partners in Europe and Southern Africa to provide an international course grounded in professional practice.
+The software engineering masters programme is guided by directly involved industry partners in Europe and Southern Africa to provide an international programme in professional practice.

 The M.Sc.
 (Tech.) degree programme is based on the standard UTU M.Sc.
 (Tech.) degree programme mainly implemented online in Namibia, but including contextual elements in projects and demonstrations.
 A few courses will be also arranged in Windhoek and delivered online to Turku campus.
 The degree programme is available for all eligible students from all around the world.

 Please note, that this programme has different application periods than the rest of the Master´s Degree Programmes offered at the University of Turku.
 You can read more about this programme and its application periods here.

 - Software engineering, development and business major for 40 credits

 - Masters thesis and capstone project for 50 credits

 - Professional skills and optional minor subjects for 30 credits

 The Master’s Degree Programme in Software Engineering is a two-year programme.
 It focuses on the skills required to work on team projects producing professional industry quality software.
 The covered topics include: